Spirit-act/ts3phpui/README.md

  - User Menagment
  - Log view
  - Seperated Taps for different functions
- - Webchat for Communication between User and Web
+ - Webchat for Communication between Clients and Web

 ### Your Work